rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-019/index.md

 ![harvest hero preview](harvest_hero.gif)

 [Harvest Hero][discord] is undergoing a shop system rework.
-But, we are still implementing new abilities!
-Use Zhebnog's Hourglass to stop time and get weird.
+However, new abilities are still being implemented.
+You can now use Zhebnog's Hourglass to stop time and get weird.

 Built on top of [Emerald][emerald] by [Bombfuse][twitter].